Edgeberry/Edgeberry/README.md

 Note that these pins are controlled by the Edge Gateway application, and should not be used for your application to avoid conflict.

+## Using the SDK
+When creating your application for the Edge Gateway, use the SDK for communicating with the Edge Gateway.

+TODO: SDK usage example

 ## License & Copyright
 Copyright Sanne 'SpuQ' Santens, all rights reserved.